 Touchstone Climbing will issue a belay card and allow climbers to retain the belaying privileges only if the individual demonstrates the following safety items at all times:

-• Harnesses must be snug with belt above hips and tied-in securely with buckle doubled back.
+- Harnesses must be snug with the belt above the hips and tied in securely with the buckle doubled back.

-• Figure 8 follow-through knot must be tied through waist belt and leg loops.
+- Figure 8 follow-through knot must be tied through the waist belt and leg loops.

-• Tie-in must have a minimum 6 inch tail, with additional safety knot optional.
+- Tie-in must have a minimum 6-inch tail, with an additional safety knot optional.

-• Belay device must be set properly and belay carabiner must be locked.
+- Belay device must be set properly, and the belay carabiner must be locked.

-• Belayer must never drop or let go of the rope with brake hand.
+- Belayer must never drop or let go of the rope with the brake hand.

-• When lowering, brake hand must not go above 3 o’clock position (or 9 o’clock if you are left handed)
+- When lowering, brake hand must not go above the 3 o’clock position (or 9 o’clock if you are left-handed)

 Minimum Requirements for Safe Lead Climbing

 All lead climbers and lead belayers must be lead checked by gym staff by climbing a route that we select.
 The leader will be required to take a fall as part of the test for both the leader and the belayer.
 Don’t lead climb if you don’t expect to fall.
 The lead test must be on a 5.10b route (or harder) that is unfamiliar to the climber.
 The reason for this requirement is that only a 5.10b or harder has no rests.
 We want to ensure that a climber will make the correct safety choices even when fatigued.

-• Belayers must be confident and appear confident while climbing.
+- Belayers must be confident and appear confident while belaying.

-• All regular belay rules above must be followed (e.g. harness doubled back, belay hand always on rope, etc.).
+- All regular belay rules above must be followed (e.g. harness doubled back, belay hand always on the rope, etc.).

-• Belayers must keep minimal slack—rope must not touch ground.
+- Belayers must keep minimal slack—rope must not dip below the knees.

-• Belayer must belay immediately underneath the first clip until climber has clipped at least the 4th quickdraw and even after, must stay within a reasonable distance from the wall.
+- Belayer must belay immediately underneath the first clip until climber has clipped at least the 4th quickdraw and even after, must stay within a reasonable distance from the wall.

-• Leader must clip carabiners in correct direction, without trouble.
+- Leader must clip carabiners in the correct direction, without trouble.

 The popularity of bouldering has grown rapidly in recent years.
-With that growth has also come the increased awareness of and emphasis upon safe bouldering techniques for both the climber and the spotter(s).
+With that growth has also come increased awareness of and emphasis on safe bouldering techniques for both the climber and the spotter(s).
 Even though you may only be a few feet off the ground while bouldering, climbers and spotters must still take precautions to ensure their own safety and the safety of other people in the bouldering area.
 If you have questions about etiquette or safe practices, check out our Bouldering Safety Video below.
 Still have questions?
 Don’t hesitate to ask!